-The drive to Honeybridge Park was an easy one but I did notice some potholes both on the approach and indeed within the grounds.
+The drive to Honeybridge Park itself was an easy one.
+I did however notice some potholes both on the approach and indeed within the grounds.
 The lady on reception was friendly and issued me a card to allow me to enter the security gate.
 There is a £10.00 security deposit charged for the card and the gate is locked between 11pm and 7am.

-I was given a pitch with good views overlooking fields in the distance.
+I was given a pitch with good views overlooking fields.
 I was warned that the pitch was sloping but I never use wheel ramps despite owning them.
-Honeybridge Park was far from full so I could have probably asked for a different pitch had I wanted one but the slope was not an issue.
-My pitch was number 64 and the electric hookup point was in need of repair but it was still working.
+Honeybridge Park was far from full so I could have probably asked for a different pitch had I wanted one.
+Slight slopes have never really bothered me however.
+The electric hookup post on my pitch looked in need of repair but it was still working.

 Honeybridge Park – The facilities